Bagoleaditya/SuperCashier-PacPython/README.md

 ### Technical Requirements
 1. This program will be developed in Python Language
-2. Using OOP and modular code based programming
+2. Using modular code based programming
 3. Apply Clean Code Principle (PEP8)
 4. Add docstring for each function to simplify future updates and improve readability
 5. Stored the order cart to SQLite db using SQLAlchemy